kmille/deezer-downloader/README.md

 ### Run with Docker

 There is a Docker image hosted on [hub.docker.com](https://hub.docker.com/r/kmille2/deezer-downloader).
-Please use an ARL cookie of an account with a free subscription.
+Please use an ARL cookie of your Deezer account.

 ```bash
 mkdir downloads